Elaine Kowalsky: Later work

 DACS named their gallery located in Clerkenwell, London the Kowalsky Gallery in her honour.
 Exhibitions, artist talks and performances seek to engage the audience and artists in exploration of the role of the artist in the contemporary world.

-Elaine was the anonymous author of Diary of an Aging Art Slut published 1997-2004 in the journal n.paradoxa covering feminist art criticism and the work of women artists since the 1970s.
-The 22 installments from her Diary were a wonderful and witty contribution to n.paradoxa which expressed much of her energy, passions, social awareness and sense of humour.
+Elaine was the anonymous author of Diary of an Aging Art Slut published 1997–2004 in the journal n.paradoxa covering feminist art criticism and the work of women artists since the 1970s.
+The 22 installments from her diary were a witty contribution to n.paradoxa which expressed much of her energy, passions, social awareness and sense of humour.